 The school year began after March 23.
 Not only holidays were free from school, but also all nundins.

-Classes began before sunrise, when all of Rome was coming to life.
-The students went to school, provided with candles, which probably served them during the first hours of their stay at school.
-During the lesson, one break for meals was ordered, and after that the education continued in the afternoon.
+Classes began before sunrise when all of Rome was coming to life.
+The students went to school, provided with candles, which were probably served to them during the first hours of their stay at school.
+During the lesson, one break for meals was ordered, and after that, the education continued in the afternoon.
 For instilling knowledge, a cane (farula) was sometimes used to teach students ‘concentration’ and ‘pursuit of development’.

 In the 3rd century BCE, arithmetic teachers appeared. calculators (from the word calculus , i.e. a smooth calculating pebble).
 The curriculum included reading and writing, the beginnings of arithmetic, stories about the history of Rome, ballad recitation, singing patriotic songs and reading XII tables.

-Teaching was conducted using the memory method ; physical punishment – flogging – was the most frequently used teaching agent.
-Therefore, the vicinity of the school for the surrounding residents was bothersome, the more so that learning (and therefore also the beating and crying of children) began from the early morning.
-There were no homework, and numerous holidays and celebrations, as well as holidays during summer and breaks at harvest and vintage meant that there were many days off from school.
+Teaching was conducted using the memory method; physical punishment – flogging – was the most frequently used teaching agent.
+Therefore, the vicinity of the school for the surrounding residents was bothersome, the more so that learning (and therefore also the beating and crying of children) began in the early morning.
+There was no homework, and numerous holidays and celebrations, as well as holidays during summer and breaks at harvest and vintage, meant that there were many days off from school.
 Elementary schools were also attended by girls .
 In times of the republic, educated women could often be found; they exerted a great influence on the intellectual life of the country.

 - Gramaticus – its main task was to teach students how to speak and comprehend content.
 Interpretation and stylistic principles prevailing in poetry and all literary art were also taught.
 In addition, students were acquainted with music, astronomy, philosophy, geometry and most importantly, grammar.
 The basic textbook was Homer.
 In addition to his works, the classics of Liwius Andronikus were also read.
 It was not until the time of Octavian that there was an influx of younger authors, i.e. Horace, Ovid and others.
 The reading of the works was accompanied by linguistic and grammatical analysis.
 Studies with the rhetor often took place in the tabaernae cavities, whether it was the Julium Forum or the former Trajan Forum exaster.
 The age at which rhetoric started learning depended on the parents and also on the development of the young man.